ibkevg/ibkevg.github.io/physics/_posts/2018-01-03-Problem-Mechanics-Morin-2.13.md

 ## Problem

-We have a beam supported on each end and a support in the middle.
+We have a beam supported on each end and a support somewhere in the middle.
 The mass of the beam, M, is uniformly distributed along it's length.
 Find an expression for each of the supporting forces.
 Is it completely solvable?

 ## Solution

-Let $$ F_1 $$, $$ F_2 $$ and $$ F_3 $$ be the upward force at the leftmost, middle and rightmost supports respectively.
+Let $$ F_1 $$, $$ F_2 $$ and $$ F_3 $$ be the upward force at the leftmost, inner and rightmost supports respectively.
-Let $$ a $$ be the distance from the leftmost support to the middle support.
+Let $$ a $$ be the distance from the leftmost support to the inner support.
-Let $$ b $$ be the distance from the middle support to the rightmost support.
+Let $$ b $$ be the distance from the inner support to the rightmost support.

 We can start by coming up with all the relevant equations by summing the forces to zero and summing the torque/moments to zero.